AlanCoding/gravitational-balloon-mathematics/wedge/tangental_change.md

     return Fr, Ft
 ```

 No small-e expansion is used in the **actual force evaluation**.
-The dynamic sim is using the full rational functions in $\varepsilon$, not the Taylor series I wrote down in the explanation.
+The dynamic sim is using the full rational functions in $`\varepsilon`$, not the Taylor series I wrote down in the explanation.

 So there is nothing to “turn off” there; the linearization is only in the *analysis*, not in the code that evolves `state`.